audiolabs/APSRR-2016/Ssenyonga-Huang/report.md

 Would also recommend at least MATLAB_R2012b mainly because of audioread.

+Code was written using macOS Sierra installed with MATLAB_R2015b.
+The code was also run on a Windows 10 platform running MATLAB_R2016b to obtain the same results.

 ### Download Dataset and preprocess data

-Execute download.sh.
+Execute `download.sh`.
 Note that in case you do not have unrar, you can add the line installing unrar on your system.
-Refer to download.sh!
+Refer to `download.sh`!

 ### Process results

-Run rpca_mask_script.m (assuming all included code and dataset are downloaded).
+Run `rpca_mask_script.m` (assuming all included code and dataset are downloaded) which is included in the folder `code/`.

+The standalone code is provided for a varying dataset, e.g. 10 songs randomly chosen of 1000 song clips, for this the variable N has to be changed before running the script.
+Check that all files/folders are correctly placed within the working folder.

+To use the whole dataset, run the script after changing N to 1000.

 Execution time: This takes a long time, so it might need some code optimisation or use of the parallel computing toolbox.

+Included is the `presentation_demo.m` script ( in `code/`) to generate audio files for a demo in a presentation.

 ### Evaluation

-The resulting figures (in output/figures) are meant to be the ones on the last two pages of the paper.
+The resulting figures (in `output/figures/`) are meant to be the ones on the last two pages of the paper.

 ## Evaluation